viniciusgerevini/clyde-js/LANGUAGE.md

 When in an options state, any call to `getContent()` will return the same options object, until a choice is made.

 Currently there are two interpreter implementations: a [JavaScript version](), and a [Godot's GDScript version]().
 Check the respective links for more details on how to use them.
-The interface is supposed to be close enough, but there are some differences due to how each engine handles events and localisation.
+They expose similar interfaces, but there are some differences due to language standards and how each engine handles events and localisation.

-### Basics
+## Basics

-#### Comments
+### Comments

 To ignore a line you can use `--`.
-Comments are full line, meaning, you can have comments in the end of a line.

 ```
 -- this line is ignored